ssube/deploy-lock/README.md

   - string, optional
   - a fake lock that should be added to the in-memory data store
   - the in-memory data store always starts empty, this is the only way to have an existing lock

+#### Admission Controller Options

+- `--admission-base`
+  - string
+  - base path for admission controller requests
+  - usually the path to the cluster within the deploy path, like `aws/staging/us-east-1/apps/a`
+- `--admission-path`
+  - array, strings
+  - path keys to use when checking admission controller requests
+  - must be fields within the `AdmissionReview` kind
+  - usually something like `[namespace, name]` or `[namespace, requestResource.group, requestResource.resource, name]`

 ### REST API